-We change the model by letting OFFLINETESTPWD constitute an interface provided to the adversary by \mathcal{F}{apwKE} without requiring instructions from \mathcal{Z} .
-Consequently, OFFLINETESTPWD queries by \mathcal{Z} do not have any effect nor produce any output in the real world.
-Of course, we now need means to bound usage of this interface.
+To circumvent the impossibility result, we propose to change the model by letting OFFLINETEST-PWD constitute an interface provided to the adversary by $\mathcal{F}{apwKE}$ without requiring instructions from $\mathcal{Z}$ .
+Consequently, OFFLINETESTPWD queries by $\mathcal{Z}$ do not have any effect nor produce any output in the real world.
+Of course, we now need means to bound the simulator's usage of this interface.
+Fortunately, the UC framework provides a technical tool for this, as we will detail now.

 BOUNDING THE SIMULATOR'S COMPUTATION.
-Unlimited access to the OFFLINETESTPWD interface lets S find out the server's password eventually, within polynomial time if we assume passwords that are human memorable.
+Unlimited access to the OFFLINETESTPWD interface lets S find out the server's password eventually, within polynomial time if we assume passwords to be human memorable.
 Knowing the password, simulation of the server becomes trivial and even protocols that we would consider insecure can be simulated (e.g., a protocol with file = pw).

 One possible countermeasure is to require the simulator have runtime similar to the real-world adversary.
-Letting S only issue OFFLINETESTPWD when being instructed by Z enforces this, and was probably the reason for this limitation in [GMR06] in the first place.
-However, as shown in Theorem 2.2, this restriction on S is too heavy.
+Letting S only issue OFFLINETESTPWD when being instructed by Z enforces this, and was probably the reason for Gentry et al. [GMR06] to use this limitation in the first place.
+However, as we show in Theorem D.1, this restriction on S is too heavy.
 Instead, we propose to lift this restriction, as formalized above, and instead require that the simulator's runtime is determined by the length of its overall input.
 Intuitively, each input bit can be seen as a ticket to provide an input bit to another machine.
-Since input to the simulator comes from the environment, this restriction lets Z decide about how many OFFLINETESTPWD queries S is allowed to make12.
-To formalize this, we require a simulator for a protocol realizing our revisited functionality \mathcal{F}{aPAKE} given in Figure ?? to be locally T-bounded (cf. Section A).
+Since input to the simulator comes from the environment, this restriction lets Z decide about how many OFFLINETESTPWD queries S is allowed to make.
+This argument requires that S cannot use the ideal functionality to augment its input bits.
+However, all PAKE functionalities give only answers that are shorter than the corresponding queries.
+Thus, S can obtain additional "input tickets" only from Z and each query to the ideal functionality results in losing tickets.
+To enforce this bounded usage of OFFLINETESTPWD, we require a simulator for a protocol realizing our revisited functionality $\mathcal{F}{aPAKE}$ to be locally T-bounded (cf. Section A for the formal definition of this runtime bound).